infinum/frontend-handbook/React/Recipes/Caching NextJS public folder.md

 }
 ```

-Also more about caching values can be read online (e.g. in [Mozilla docs](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control)).
+Also, more about caching values can be read online (e.g. in [Mozilla docs](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control)).

 ## Conclusion